Week 1: In-Class#

 and Message

 are not the same.
-Correct the code so the message is printed and run it.
+Correct the code and run it.

 and run it.